 About

-This is a peer-created (non-professional) resource to supplement a professional Dialectical Behavior Therapy (DBT) program or to provide information to someone trying to access professional DBT therapy.
-It is not a replacement for professional DBT (or any other) therapy.
-It also includes references to several other therapies and clinical psychology concepts.
+This is a peer-created (non-professional) resource to supplement a professional Dialectal Behavior Therapy (DBT) Program, or provide information to someone still trying to access Professional DBT Therapy.
+This is not a replacement for professional DBT Therapy.

-DBT is a type of therapy that works well for many disorders, but it was originally designed for Borderline Personality Disorder (BPD), which had no proven treatment at the time.
-It was created by Dr. Marsha Linehan, a licensed psychologist who had BPD herself.
-Dr. Linehan found relief from combining Zen Buddhism and Cognitive-Behavioral Therapy (CBT).
+DBT is a therapy that has been proven effective for numerous disorders, but was designed specifically for Borderline Personality Disorder (BPD), which had no proven treatment at the time.
+It was designed by Dr. Marsha Linehan, a licensed psychologist who had once been diagnosed with BPD herself.
+Dr. Linehan found relief from a combination of Zen Buddhism and Cognitive-Behavioral Therapy (CBT).
 DBT is the result of her merging the mindfulness practices of Zen Buddhism with the modern psychology concepts of CBT.
-Professional DBT therapy has been shown to help with many disorders, but it takes a long time for a professional to learn and become certified in.
-This means DBT can be hard to access for people living in rural areas or those who are struggling financially.
+Professional DBT Therapy has been proven effective for numerous disorders since, but takes a long time for a professional to learn and become certified in.
+This means DBT can be difficult to access for people living rurally and/or in poverty.

 Who am I?
-No one really, but for background I'm a licensed health professional with my own history of mental illness and a strong family history of mental illness.
-Which license I hold specifically doesn't matter much since it's not one of the big or important ones, and I'm doing this mostly from a personal perspective anyway.
-Most of my personal experience is with DBT, and that's what I use with patients, so that's the main focus of this notebook, but I'm also including other therapies I have found helpful.
-I'm giving you all of this under the assumption that you either can't afford better resources or need help finding mental health resources, which I'm also happy to help with.
+No one really, and I'm only partly saying that because half of this is pirated.
+I'm a licensed health professional with my own history of mental illness, and going back even further a strong family history of mental illness.
+Which license I hold specifically doesn't really matter since it's not like it's one of the cool or important ones anyway.
+Most of my personal experience is with DBT and that's what I use with patients so that's the main focus of this notebook.
+Basically I'm working under the assumption that either you can't afford better, or you need some help finding mental health resources, which I'm also happy to help with.

 Accessing Formal Therapy Resources